rualthan/rualthan.github.io/_posts/2025-11-26-terraform.md

     └── production/
         └── terraform.tfstate
 ```

-This is how the local backend does it.
-Other backend may do it differently.
+Other backend may do it differently to isolate the state file.

-Take care of your back(end).
+Take good care of your back(end).

 ## Module example
 A module is (usually) someone else's Terraform code that you call from yours.
+It lets you reuse your code or others' code.
 You can find them on Terraform registry.
 AWS VPC module is a good example to check.

 Lets convert our example of EC2 creation into a module.